Muhammadyousafrana/Muhammadyousafrana.github.io/content/authors/admin/_index.md

 ## About Me

-I'm Muhammad Yousaf Rana, an AI/ML and MLOps Engineer based in Islamabad, currently studying Software Engineering at UET Taxila.
+I'm Muhammad Yousaf Rana, an AI/ML and MLOps Engineer based in Islamabad.
+I recently graduated with a degree in Software Engineering from UET Taxila.

 I specialize in designing scalable machine learning systems, deploying real-time inference APIs, and building MLOps pipelines with tools like FastAPI, Docker, AWS, and Hugging Face.
 I’m passionate about translating AI research into practical, impactful solutions and love exploring emerging areas in LLMs and audio-visual AI.